Lingesh315/PORTEGUESE-BANK-MARKETING/README.md

 This project demonstrates how data analysis and machine learning can be used to improve marketing strategies.
 By identifying the right customers to target, the bank can increase conversion rates and reduce unnecessary costs.

-How to Run:
+How to Run the Project:

-1. Clone the repository
+Step 1: Clone the repository
-2. Open the Jupyter Notebook
+   * ( git clone <your-repo-link> )

+Step 2: Navigate to the project folder
+   * ( cd <project-folder> )

-3. Install required libraries
+Step 3: Install required libraries
-4. Run all cells step by step
+   * ( pip install -r requirements.txt )

+Step 4: Run Jupyter Notebook
+   * ( jupyter notebook )